For Kids, Two Languages Can Be as Easy as One

 However, Flaum said, “we know that the young brain is more plastic than the older brain, making it easier to learn at an earlier age.”

-The psycholinguistics.has more on the emerging field of
+The Max Planck Institute for Psycholinguistics has more on the emerging field of psycholinguistics.